RenderKit/openvkl/doc/api.md

     #include <openvkl/openvkl.isph>

 This documentation will discuss the C99/C++ API.
 The ISPC version has the same functionality and flavor.
-Looking at the headers and this documentation should be enough to figure it out.
+Looking at the headers, the vklTutorialISPC example, and this documentation should be enough to figure it out.

 Basic data types
 ----------------